cocos/cocos-docs/en/cocos-service/agc-auth.md

 `register(): void`

-User register (for phone number and email address authentication methods only).
+User register (for phone number or email  authentication methods only).

 **Example**: